david-fale/reflections/sprint-5/end-of-sprint-5.md

-### What did you think Foundations was going to be like before you started?

-### What was Foundations actually like?
+### Was Foundations what you expected it to be like?
+If not, what was different?